 What is the ideal gear ratio for bass fishing?

 The gear ratios are another important part of the spinning reels that determine your bass fishing result.
 Basically, a gear ratio refers to the times your reel spool swivels once you turn the handle.
-In simple terms, if a reel has the ratio of 6.2:1 this means that for each reel handle rotation, the spool turns about 6.2 times.
+In simple terms, if a reel has a ratio of 6.2:1 this means that for each reel handle rotation, the spool turns about 6.2 times.
 The higher the gear ratio, the quicker the line retrieves.

 Does the rod size matter while using the bass reel?